XavierBurt/ics496-demo-tricas/_posts/2025-03-03-fishsound_finder.md

 ---
-title: "literature-review"
+title: "fishsound_finder"
 date: 2025-03-03
 ---

-Insert each of the individual documents we made for our literature review here, as well as the master document.
+Insert the work we've done with fishsound_finder here with some pictures